Angel (1999 TV series): Cancellation

 On February 14, 2004, the WB Network announced that Angel would not be brought back for a sixth season.
 The one-paragraph statement indicated that the news, which had been reported by an Internet site the previous day, had been leaked well before the network intended to make its announcement.
 Joss Whedon posted a message on a popular fan site, The Bronze: Beta, in which he expressed his dismay and surprise, saying he was "heartbroken" and described the situation as "Healthy Guy Falls Dead From Heart Attack."
-Fan reaction was to organize letter-writing campaigns, online petitions, blood and food drives, advertisements in trade magazines and via mobile billboards, and attempts to lobby other networks (UPN was a favorite target, as it had already picked up Buffy).
+Fan reaction was to organize letter-writing campaigns, online petitions, blood and food drives, advertisements in trade magazines and via mobile billboards, and attempts to lobby other networks.
+UPN was a favorite target, as it had already picked up Buffy, but the network declined.
 Outrage for the cancellation focused on Jordan Levin, WB's Head of Entertainment.
 It was the second highest-rated program to be canceled on the WB.

 Head writer David Fury "guaranteed" that if Joss Whedon had not requested an early renewal, Angel would have been back for a Season 6, saying Whedon's request for an early pick-up decision put Levin in a corner, forcing him to cancel the show, adding simply waiting would have gotten the show renewed.
-James Marsters made a similar statement, saying cancellation took the cast and production staff "completely by surprise".Angel's final episode, "Not Fade Away", aired on the WB on May 19, 2004.
+Marsters made a similar statement, saying cancellation took the cast and production staff "completely by surprise".
+He said in 2021 that Spike's addition to the show prevented cancellation after four seasons, although his request for a salary equal to what he was paid on Buffy caused Whedon to remove Carpenter from the main cast.

+Angels final episode, "Not Fade Away", aired on the WB on May 19, 2004.
 The ambiguous final moments left some fans hoping for the continuation of Angel and the Buffyverse in the future - hopes that came to fruition in November 2007 with the publication of the first issue of the comic book series Angel: After the Fall.
 The series is Joss Whedon's official continuation of the Angel television series and follows in the footsteps of the comic book Buffy the Vampire Slayer Season Eight, whose first issue was published in March 2007.